0xricksanchez/like-dbg/README.md

-# LInux-KErnel DeBuGger (LIKE-DBG) - **VERY MUCH IN POC WIP STATE**
+# LInux-KErnel DeBuGger (LIKE-DBG)

+**VERY MUCH IN POC WIP STATE**

 This repository aims at automating the boring steps when trying to set up a Linux kernel debugging environment.
 All steps from building the kernel to running the kernel and attaching the debugger are transparently done inside docker containers to keep system requirements minimal.
+Currently there's a dedicated docker container for every step:

+* Building the kernel
+* Creating a root file system to use with the earlier build kernel
+* A debuggee container that launches QEMU with our custom kernel + rootfs
+* A debug container that houses the debugging logic

-Note: Currently only *x86_64* and *arm64* Linux kernel builds are supported.
+**Note**: Currently only *x86_64* and *arm64* Linux kernel builds are supported

 ## Requirements

-Make sure you have `tmux` and `docker` installed.
-If you happen to default to the `clang` compiler make sure you have the complete LLVM toolchain available!
+* `docker` (may work with `podman` as well)
+* `tmux`
+* `python>=3.7`

-## Setup
+## Configuration

-In theory, to tweak the environment that you want to debug all you have to do is customize the `config.ini` to your needs.
+All the steps from *building the kernel* to *running the kernel* and *attaching the debugger* are configured via the `config.ini`.
+Some fields should not be altered but in general the fields that can be tweaked by the user should be self explanatory.

-Afterwards, executing the commands below should drop you into a 3-tile tmux configuration with a QEMU booted kernel, an attached
+Once you're set executing the commands below should drop you into a 3-tile tmux configuration with a booted kernel in QEMU, an attached
-GDB debugger, and one terminal for free allocation.
+GDB debugger, and one terminal for free allocation:

 ```bash
 tmux